aabbtree77/esp32-vpn/README.md

 - [Yggdrasil](https://news.ycombinator.com/item?id=27580995), [CJDNS](https://news.ycombinator.com/item?id=16135341)/Hyperboria, ZeroNet, I2P, Scuttlebutt and other global p2p networks.
 I have little initiative to try these networks out as the libp2p network (with EdgeVPN) solves the problem, but it is worth noting that p2p networks are ideal for low MQTT traffic, they are totally free to use and do not demand a public static IP.
 [This 2022 report](https://cheapskatesguide.org/articles/yggdrasil.html) delves deeper into Yggdrasil and provides some interesting details, e.g. the number of public peers in the US.

 - [Freifunk, FunkFeuer, NYC Mesh](https://github.com/redecentralize/alternative-internet#networking) and other local community/city/country-wide radio p2p networks.
 [B.A.T.M.A.N.](https://en.wikipedia.org/wiki/B.A.T.M.A.N.) [routing](https://cgomesu.com/blog/Mesh-networking-openwrt-batman/) at the OSI layer 2 (Data link) rather than 3 (Network).
-Too local, for now.
+[This is actually very interesting](https://www.youtube.com/watch?v=DrXJ9_ezSy4).
+The free internet built with only "line of sight" devices, mostly routers with OpenWrt.
+Tools to mesh WLANs with all sorts of [use cases](https://youtu.be/t4A0kfg2olo?t=134).

-- [Meshtastic](https://www.youtube.com/watch?v=TY6m6fS8bxU) p2p network based on the LoRa radio communication.
-Replacing telecom operators with the p2p network built on the line of sight public frequency based devices sounds too good to be true.
-It is an interesting experiment, but it is hard to imagine a decent coverage achieved without some sort of retransmission.
-The latter costs and consumes electricity, who is going to pay for that?!
+- [Meshtastic](https://www.youtube.com/watch?v=TY6m6fS8bxU) is like Freifunk, but limited to/focused on the LoRa radio communication.
+Its main use seems to be remote rural areas, crowded rock festivals, animal tracking, where telecom operators do not work well and satellite services are too expensive.
 LoRa (LoRaWAN) alternatives include [NB-IoT, Sigfox, and Wi-Fi HaLow](https://www.hackster.io/news/the-ttgo-t-beam-an-esp32-lora-board-d44b08f18628).

 - [v2ray](https://www.quora.com/How-do-I-bypass-the-GFW-of-China-without-a-VPN): [1](https://www.reddit.com/r/dumbclub/comments/106aomk/how_to_install_and_setup_v2ray/), [2](https://www.reddit.com/r/dumbclub/comments/ydfpr7/why_v2ray_doesnt_work_on_games/), [3](https://www.reddit.com/r/dumbclub/comments/11q8nhn/v2ray_xray_vps/), [4](https://www.reddit.com/r/dumbclub/comments/100g8ei/best_v2ray_config_for_gaming/), and [the Great Firewall of China](https://en.wikipedia.org/wiki/Great_Firewall):